myared/ember-101/docs/comments.md

 {{comment-form}}
 ```

 Now if we open up our `comment-form.hbs` component template we can add in our form.
-When we open this up, we'll initially see a `{{yeild}}` statement.
+When we open this up, we'll initially see a `{{yield}}` statement.
 Components can either be rendered alone or can wrap in a block form.
 For our example we're going to keep it simple and render only the component.
-Replace the existing `{{yield}}` statement with the fllowing:
+Replace the existing `{{yield}}` statement with the following:

 ```handlebars
 <form {{action 'saveComment' on='submit'}}>